 This procedure outlines the requirements for checking and maintaining machinery used within a Trust environment.
 It emphasises the importance of regular servicing and maintenance to ensure the safe and efficient operation of equipment on the Trust site.
-The procedure references UK legislation up to and including 2023 to ensure compliance with legal requirements.
-It also specifies the responsibilities of the Board of Directors, Chief Executive Officer, Heads of School, Lead for Health, Safety & Premises, Facilities Manager, Facilities team, Teachers, Vocational Instructors, and learners.
+The procedure references UK legislation up to and including 2024 to ensure compliance with legal requirements.
+It also specifies the responsibilities of the Board of Directors, Chief Executive Officer, Head of School / Associate Head of School, Lead for Health, Safety & Premises, Facilities Manager, Facilities team, Teachers, Vocational Instructors, and learners.
 The procedure includes inspection schedules, maintenance checks, repairs, risk assessments, training, and control measures.

-Introduction: Legislation and References: Compliance with the following UK legislation up to and including 2023 is necessary for machinery maintenance and equipment checking in a Trust environment:
+Introduction: Legislation and References: Compliance with the following UK legislation up to and including 2024 is necessary for machinery maintenance and equipment checking in a Trust environment: